U.S. Route 74: Charlotte and Wadesboro

 The Independence Widening project, in Mecklenburg County, is to enhance and improve traffic flow and safety along US 74 in east Charlotte, by converting the corridor into an expressway grade highway from Center City to Matthews.
-Current construction is being done on three new interchanges at Sharon-Amity Road, Idlewild Road and Conference Drive.
-The cost of this section is at $101.2 million, with construction completed by October 15, 2016.
+Construction on three new interchanges at Sharon-Amity Road, Idlewild Road and Conference Drive were completed by October 15, 2016, at a cost of $101.2 million.
+NCDOT is now planning to add two-way grade-separated express lanes to this segment along with converting it to an expressway with additional interchanges as well.
+Partial funding for part of the project was provided in the NCDOT's 2024-2033 State Transportation Improvement Program and right-of-way acquisition started in 2024; construction will begin in 2028.

 In Union and Anson counties, the US 74 freeway upgrade and Wadesboro Bypass is an estimated $741 million project.
-Plans include linking with future Monroe Bypass to existing Rockingham Bypass with upgrading to existing facilities to freeway standards and bypass the cities of both Marshville (to the south) and Wadesboro (to the north).
-The project is currently unfunded.
+Plans include linking with the Monroe Expressway and the Rockingham Bypass with upgrading to existing facilities to freeway standards and bypass the cities of both Marshville (to the south) and Wadesboro (to the north).
+The Wadesboro Bypass project remains only partially funded, but it was included in the NCDOT's 2024-2033 State Transportation Improvement Program.
+Feedback from Anson County residents was requested from late-November–December 2023.
+Currently, the right of way for the project is tentatively scheduled for summer of 2028, with construction on the bypass beginning summer of 2030.